 I get that what goes on in Iran might not come to your liking.
 Iran is a country facing a lot of big changes.
 A lot goes on here and certainly not all of it is good.
 The country has been struck by heavy sanctions since the Islamic Revolution over 35 years ago and things can get tough at times.
 Women have not been getting equal rights as men but they have become extremely assertive over the years and have been able to shift the society on their side dramatically.
 They occupy over 60% of university seats and have become very much socially active and economically independent over the years.

 Enough rambling now.
-Let’s get on to the dress code thing.
+Let’s get on to the actual thing: